A Spatiotemporal Gamma Shot Noise Cox Process: Illustration

 Our framework can provide a globally consistent inference of fire trend and seasonality based on high spatial resolution data from a wide region, which is still an open issue in analysing climate-related risks \citep[e.g., see][]{Frontiers22}.
-We notice that the Bayesian framework is well-suited for quantifying uncertainty in the model estimate and forecasts, which is currently a crucial issue in evaluating model-based estimates and projections for climate-related variables \citep{raftery2017less}.
+We note that the Bayesian framework is well-suited to quantifying uncertainty in model estimates and forecasts, which is currently a crucial issue in evaluating model-based estimates and projections of climate-related variables \citep{raftery2017less}.

-The parameter estimates of the factor $\kappa_t$ in Panel (a) of Table~\ref{tab:parest} and the factor estimates in the second row of Panel (a) and (b) in Fig. 5 in the Supplement provide strong evidence, across specifications, of an exponential trend and seasonal effects for the entire area of interest.
-The monthly growth rate of the fire intensity varies between 0.023 and 0.051 across models, corresponding to annual percentage growth between 27\% and 61\%.
-These findings align with the results reported in other studies on global trends in fire intensity \citep[e.g. ][]{geo2020}.
+The parameter estimates of the factor $\kappa_t$ in Panel (a) of Table~\ref{tab:parest} and the factor estimates in the second row of Panel (a) and (b) in Fig. 7 in the Supplement provide strong evidence across specifications of an exponential trend and seasonal effects for the entire area of interest.
+The monthly growth rate of the fire intensity varies between 0.005 and 0.020 across models, corresponding to annual percentage growth between 6.184\% and 27.125\%.
+These findings align with the results reported in other studies on global trends in fire intensity \citep[e.g.][]{geo2020}.
 There is strong evidence of temporal persistence regarding the dynamic of the latent random measure, which captures the residual local spatiotemporal variability.
-The estimated persistence parameter in the constant scale specification is $\hat{\rho}=0.471$ and $\hat{\rho}=0.527$ in the dummy and harmonic models, respectively.
-In the time-varying scale models, $\hat{\rho}_{t}$ takes values between 0.199 and 0.995 depending on the season, with large persistence of fires during January and July and low persistence intensity during November and December.
+The estimated persistence parameter in the constant scale specification is $\hat{\rho}= 0.485$ and $\hat{\rho}=0.532$ in the dummy and harmonic models, respectively.
+In the time-varying scale model with harmonics, $\hat{\rho}_t$ ranges from 0.136 to 1.636 across seasons with a mean of 0.586, showing high fire persistence in January and July and low persistence in November and December.